-What is an emergency medical condition?
+What is an emergency, emergency medical condition and an emergency behavioral health condition?

-An emergency medical condition is a medical condition manifesting itself by acute symptoms of recent onset and sufficient severity (including severe pain), such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical care could result in:
+An emergency and an emergency medical condition is a medical condition manifesting itself by acute symptoms of recent onset and sufficient severity (including severe pain), such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical care could result in:

-- Placing the patient's health in serious jeopardy. - Serious impairment to bodily functions. - Serious dysfunction of any bodily organ or part. - · Serious disfigurement. - In the case of a pregnant women, serious jeopardy to the health of a woman or her unborn child.
+- Placing the patient's health in serious jeopardy. - Serious impairment to bodily functions. - Serious dysfunction of any bodily organ or part. - Serious disfigurement. - In the case of a pregnant women, serious jeopardy to the health of a woman or her unborn child.